Tobanp/av-guidance/src/bill1/trafficlaws.md

-# NEW SECTION Traffic Laws
+# NEW SECTION Sec.
+12 Traffic Laws

 Any application of traffic laws to the operation of autonomous vehicles shall be constructed to afford the autonomous vehicle the same discretion which a reasonable human driver is afforded when faced with exigent circumstances.